PPzhen000/PPzhen000.github.io/_posts/2018-12-24-some_javascript_basics.markdown

 };
 ```

-If you call `person.foo()`,  the person object, `{firstName: "John", lastName: "Doe", foo: ƒ}` will be logged in the console. `this` in this case, in the person object.
+If you call `person.foo()`,  the person object, `{firstName: "John", lastName: "Doe", foo: ƒ}` will be logged in the console. `this` in this case, is the person object.

 However, when we invoke functions within functions, `this` becomes the global object.
 If the function is invoked using `call()` or `apply()`, `this` will be the first argument passed to call/apply.